cambrad3/cambrad3.github.io/index.md

 #### Evaluation of approach

-The RMSE, R-squared, and Mean Absolute Error values were used to compare the performance of different models.
+The RMSE, R-squared and Mean Absolute Error values were used to compare the performance of different models.

-### Results and insights
+#### Results and insights
 #### Model Training with LDA components
 In another approach, we trained various models with the LDA components.
 In this approach, we used LDA on rookie features of all non-rookie players.
 Then, we used these 2 LDA components and cross validated different models, using k-fold cross validation on non-rookie players and their corresponding career winshares.

 <img src="https://www.dropbox.com/s/9am5ikrhp566jrf/finalLDA.PNG?raw=1">

-#### Model Training using Rookie Features
 Win_Shares is a continuous variable; we have used linear regression to predict the value.
 We have also scaled the attributes as few values have different quantities which would impact the linear regression algorithm.
 Below is a chart of important attributes using linear regression.
 This chart shows the strength of coefficients of each predictor.
 <img src='https://www.dropbox.com/s/xap7znyujl70hny/Screen%20Shot%202019-11-13%20at%202.33.38%20PM.png?raw=1' width="500">

 Our experiments include regularizing linear regression algorithm with ridge(l2), lasso (l1) and elastic net techniques.
 Any sports data will have extreme stats.
 To handle such outliers in the player stats we have also experimented with Huber loss in linear regression.
 This model handles outliers well by minimizing the contribution of outliers to the loss function.

 The below chart compares various techniques in linear regression.
-We have used RMSE, MAE, R_squared for evaluating the models.
+We have used RMSE, MAE for evaluating the models.
 <img src="https://www.dropbox.com/s/niahlwdhdve3j0t/Screen%20Shot%202019-11-13%20at%202.51.55%20PM.png?raw=1" width="500">